How does this company make money?

 What does this company depend on?

-The mechanism depends on OBD-II diagnostic port standards maintained across vehicle manufacturers, cellular data networks that carry real-time telematics transmissions, smartphone operating system APIs that permit sensor data access for insurance applications, state insurance commission rate approvals for usage-based pricing models in each jurisdiction, and independent agent networks operating across all 50 states.
+The company cannot operate without five named inputs: the OBD-II diagnostic port standard shared across vehicle manufacturers, cellular data networks that carry the real-time telematics signal, smartphone operating system APIs from Apple and Google that allow sensor data access, state insurance commission approvals for usage-based pricing models, and the independent agent networks that sell and renew policies across all 50 states.

 Who depends on this company?